Pablo Reyes Preview, Player Props: Red Sox vs. Yankees

 Pablo Reyes At The Plate

-- Reyes has picked up a hit in 21 of 35 games this season, with multiple hits 12 times.
+- Reyes has picked up a hit in 21 of 36 games this year, with multiple hits 12 times.

-- He has homered in two of 35 games played this year, and in 1.7% of his plate appearances.
+- In 36 games played this year, he has homered in only two of them.

-- Reyes has picked up an RBI in 20% of his games this season, with more than one RBI in 11.4% of his games.
-He has also produced three or more runs in two contests.
+- Reyes has driven home a run in seven games this year (19.4%), including more than one RBI in 11.1% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.